lupyuen/lupyuen.github.io/src/forgejo.md

 fi
 ```

-_What if we accidentally Merge a PR?
+_What if we accidentally Merge a PR downstream?
 And our Read-Write Mirror goes out of sync?_

 If our Read-Write Mirror goes out of sync: We __Hard-Revert the Commits__ in our Read-Write Mirror.
 Which will sync it with the Read-Only Mirror again...